Psychotherapy

 Most therapists provide guidelines on what to do in case of an emergency, such as contacting emergency services, a crisis hotline, or a trusted friend or family member.

-Our practice does not provide on emergency coverage in the evenings or weekends.
+Our practice does not provide emergency coverage in the evenings or weekends.

 If you have a life-threatening emergency or are unable to keep yourself safe, please go to the nearest emergency room.